BgeeDB/bgee-unil/src/markdown/support/Download-files/affyProcExprValues.md

 The MAS5 percent present threshold for the chip type column provides information about the minimum proportion of genes called expressed in the `Chip type ID` (column 13).

 ##### <a name="data-source-column-18"></a>Data source (column 18)
-Data repository from where the raw files were extracted referring to the `Chip ID` (column 2).
+Data repository from where the raw files were extracted, referring to the `Chip ID` (column 2).

 ##### <a name="data-source-url-column-19"></a>Data source URL (column 19)
 URL pathway to the data repository where is located the `Chip ID` (column 2).